Back

 Download After Effects Project Files

 Paid marketplaces review submissions before listing them, reducing the risk of malware, corrupted files, and unlicensed assets.
-The trade-off is cost, but for client work and commercial projects, verified files with clear licensing save legal and production headaches.
+The trade-off is cost, though verified files with clear licensing save legal and production headaches on client work.

-VideoHive (Envato Market).
-The largest single marketplace for After Effects project files, with over 110,000 templates and projects.
-Files are individually reviewed before listing.
-Each listing shows compatible AE versions, required plugins, resolution, and file size.
-Pricing is per asset, typically $10- $60, depending on complexity.
-Large library but no curation for viral social media styles, editors searching for reels-specific files will spend time filtering through generic corporate templates.
+• VideoHive (Envato Market).
+The largest single marketplace, with over 110,000 templates and projects, each individually reviewed before listing.
+Listings show compatible AE versions, required plugins, resolution, and file size.
+Pricing runs $10 to $60 per asset.
+The library carries no curation for viral social styles, so editors searching reels-specific files spend time filtering generic corporate templates.

-Envato Elements.
-Subscription model from the same company as VideoHive.
-The monthly fee covers unlimited downloads across After Effects templates, stock footage, music, and graphics.
-Licensing covers commercial use for the duration of the subscription.
-Massive volume, minimal organization standards compared to EarnEdits’ consistent file structure.
+• Envato Elements.
+A subscription model from the same company, where a monthly fee covers unlimited downloads across templates, stock footage, music, and graphics, with commercial licensing for the subscription duration.

-Motion Array.
-Subscription-based library covering After Effects templates, Premiere Pro presets, stock footage, and music.
-Files include compatibility details and preview videos.
-Focuses on content creator workflows but delivers template-format files with placeholder customization, limited keyframe visibility compared to EarnEdits’ fully open .aep approach.
+• Motion Array.
+A subscription library covering templates, Premiere Pro presets, stock footage, and music, focused on creator workflows but delivering template-format files with placeholder customization rather than fully open projects.

-Storyblocks.
-Subscription service combining stock footage, After Effects templates, and audio.
-The unlimited plan allows high-volume downloads without per-asset fees.
-Best for editors who need both raw footage and motion graphics templates for the same projects.
+• Storyblocks.
+A subscription service combining stock footage, templates, and audio, best for editors who need raw footage and motion graphics from one source.

 Pond5.
-Per-asset marketplace with a curated After Effects selection alongside their larger stock footage library.
-Pricing varies by asset complexity.
-Best for editors who prefer buying individual files without subscription commitments.
+A per-asset marketplace with a curated After Effects selection alongside a larger stock library, suited to editors who prefer buying individual files without a subscription.

 Explore Our Collection Of After Effects Projects